zuplo/docs/docs/articles/local-development-services.md

 :::warning

-As the .env.zuplo file could contain sensitive information, it should not be committed to your version system.
+As the .env.zuplo file could contain sensitive information, it shouldn't be committed to your version system.
 Consider adding .env.zuplo to your .gitignore file.